I Never Liked You (album)

 I Never Liked You is the ninth studio album by American rapper Future.
 It was released on April 29, 2022, by Freebandz and Epic Records.
 The production on the album was handled by multiple producers including ATL Jacob, FnZ, Southside, Taurus, TM88, and Wheezy, among others.
 The album features guest appearances from Kanye West, Gunna, Young Thug, Drake, Tems, EST Gee, and Kodak Black.
 The deluxe edition was released three days later on May 2, 2022, with additional guest appearances from Babyface Ray, 42 Dugg, Lil Baby, Lil Durk, and Freebandz affiliate Young Scooter, who would make his final guest appearance before his death on March 28, 2025.

-I Never Liked You was supported by four singles: "Worst Day", "Wait for U", "Keep It Burnin" and "Love You Better".
+I Never Liked You was supported by five singles: "Worst Day", "Wait for U", "Keep It Burnin", "712PM ", and "Love You Better".
 The album received generally positive reviews from critics and was a huge commercial success.
 It debuted atop the US Billboard 200, earning 222,000 album-equivalent units in its first week.
 It is Future's eighth US number-one and 15th top-10 album.
 In December 2024, the album was certified double platinum by the Recording Industry Association of America (RIAA).